José Cisneros, President; Treasurer, City and County of San Francisco

 Tony Ferrara, First Vice President; Mayor, Arroyo Grande

 Tony Ferrara was first elected to the Arroyo Grande City Council in 1998 and has been elected mayor six times since 2002.
-He has held many leadership positions within the League of California Cities including as board of directors member, president of the Channel Counties Division, president of the Mayors and Council Members Division and chair of the Public Safety Policy Committee.
+He has held many leadership positions within the League of California Cities including as board of directors member, president of the Channel Counties Division, president of the Mayors and Council Members Department and chair of the Public Safety Policy Committee.

 Tony spent 42 years in law enforcement and emergency management training and planning at the both county and state levels and served for 12 years as a military policeman and helicopter pilot in the Army National Guard.

-Engaged locally, Tony is on the San Luis Obispo Council of Governments board of directors as well as well as the South San Luis Obispo County Sanitation District.
+Engaged locally, Tony is on the San Luis Obispo Council of Governments board of directors as well as the South San Luis Obispo County Sanitation District.
 He is an active volunteer with Arroyo Grande In Bloom, a private, nonprofit beautification organization, and was recently appointed to the America in Bloom board of directors, an organization of community beautification organizations nation-wide.

 Tony received his bachelor’s degree in business administration from the University of Redlands and earned his master’s from the University of Southern California in public administration.
 Tony is a lifetime member of Phi Kappa Phi Scholastic Honor Society.